EducationalTestingService/skll/doc/run_experiment.rst

     TIMESTAMP - LEVEL - MSG

-where ``TIMESTAMP`` refers to the exact time when the messages was logged, ``LEVEL`` refers to the level of the logging message (e.g., ``INFO``, ``WARNING``, etc.), and ``MSG`` is the actual content of the message.
+where ``TIMESTAMP`` refers to the exact time when the message was logged, ``LEVEL`` refers to the level of the logging message (e.g., ``INFO``, ``WARNING``, etc.), and ``MSG`` is the actual content of the message.
 All of the messages are also printed to the console in addition to being saved in the job-level log